nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `edit INDEX n/NAME ...`
 * Edits an existing student's information found in Tracey.
 The student is referred by an index, displayed alongside him in the student list.
-* To edit a student, use the command `edit` on the student's `INDEX` with the optional fields of information to be changed.
+* To edit a student, you can use the command `edit` on the student's `INDEX` with the optional fields of information to be changed.
   The index **must be a positive integer** 1, 2, 3, …
-* At least one of the optional fields of information must be provided.
+* You have to provide at least one of the optional fields of information.
 * Existing information of the student will be updated with the newly inputted values.
 * The original value to be edited must not be the same as the corresponding field value of the student.
 * When editing tags, all existing tags will be replaced with the newly inputted tag(s). <br>